 The other big news I have to share with you is that my book Where The Light Lives was released last Tuesday, 2nd February.
-But, it was this week that I launched it on social media, and I can tell you it’s been a lot of fun so far.
+But, it was this week that I launched it on social media, and it’s been a lot of fun so far.
 I’ve got a long way to go yet, in spreading the good news, but I’ve started, and surely that’s something to celebrate!
 You may like to help me out by letting a friend know that my book is now available!

 Here, in Perth, Western Australia, my home town, it’s been really hot for days and truly, I’ve never felt hotter.
 WMO says 2015 was the hottest year on record.
 My kids started a new school year last Monday and both wore jumpers because it was cold, which is something I’ve not seen before, of any West Aussie kid in forty years!
 It’s obvious the weather’s not quite right and it has me pondering what sort of legacy our generation will leave the next when it comes to climate change and the wellness of our planet.